The Florida Bar

 Candidates’ statements are governed by Canon 7 of the Code of Judicial Conduct .
 The code bars judicial candidates from making statements that appear to commit them on legal issues likely to come before them in court.
-The Canons also specify that a candidate may not knowingly make misleading or untruthful statements and require that each candidate execute a statement that the candidate has read and understands the obligations of the Florida Code of Judicial Conduct.
+The Canons also specify that a candidate may not knowingly make misleading or untruthful statements.
 Candidates who violate Canon 7 are subject to discipline.

 The Vote's in Your Court 2014